Updated December 2nd, 2021

 Westgate’s 1,600 seat venue turns into football central on Sunday’s during the regular season, and of course, during Super Sunday.
 The theater is home to a free Super Bowl viewing party, with food and drink specials.

-Drink and food specials started at just $3.
+Drink and food specials run all day.
 Seating in the theater is free and doors open at noon.

-2) The “Big Game Party” for 2020 is held each year in the resort’s ballroom.
+2) The “Big Game Party” is held each year in the resort’s ballroom.
 There are tables and TVs everywhere.
-Tickets cost $185 per person, and get you an open bar, all-day buffet, and guaranteed seating.
+Tickets cost $225 per person, and get you an open bar, all-day buffet, and seating.
 You’ll also get a raffle tickets for various prizes drawn thought the day.

 The Book at the Linq Hotel & Casino